A guest blog from our friends at Monday.com

 4. Pay all bills on time

-Just as is the case with personal finances, it is essential that you settle your business bills diligently.
+Just as is the case with personal finances, it's essential that you settle your business bills diligently.
 While late loan payments and credit card fees could cost you dearly, paying small late fees on utility and vendor bills gradually adds up as well.
 And the same applies to taxes: paying them too late could result in hefty penalties.

 You can set up monthly reminders to ensure there are no bills falling through the cracks.
 If you use the monday.com budget planning board, you have the option to add in a few automations like due date reminders for all your bills.
 For a young business particularly, the profit-loss margins are quite thin so avoiding late fees can be the difference between ending your fiscal year on a high or low.